 We could see how well the system handles the load by checking visualization charts.
-If indicators are close to the “ceiling”, it was a sign of a potential bottleneck.
-If hardware capacity doesn’t apparently approach its limits while the load is growing, it proves sustainable and can handle significant throughput.
+If indicators are close to the “ceiling,” it signifies a potential bottleneck.
+If hardware capacity doesn’t approach its limits while the load grows, it proves sustainable and can handle significant throughput.

-Pods are the smallest units of execution in Kubernetes.
-When adding more pods, we observed that the response time increases.
+Pods are the minor units of execution in Kubernetes.
+When adding more pods, we observed that the response time increased.

-Finally, the parameters of the system were received: 50 responses per second were the maximum capacity.
+Finally, the system’s parameters were received: 50 responses per second were the maximum capacity.

 Before the testing, our understanding of how the system reacts to the integration of the third-party system was not the same.
 So the test supplied us with new information to act on.